kaushikdasroy/my_fastpages/_posts/2022-01-30-install-mlflow-on-aws.md

 Both a file based or a database based storage are supported as backend storage.
 SQLAlchemy database URI is used as database storage indicator. `<dialect>+<driver>://<username>:<password>@<host>:<port>/<database>` MLflow support mysql, mssql, sqlite and postgresql as database dilect.
 I am going to use a Postgresql in this post.

-> To run model registry functionality Database based backend storage is required.
+> To run model registry functionality Database backend storage is required.

 Default artifact storage is provided while creating the server and it can be overwritten during an experiment run if a new artifact location is provided.
 Artificate location can be a NFS file systems or a S3 compatible storage.
 I will be using Amazon S3.

-MLFlow access the S3 access details from the IAM role, a profile in ~/.aws/credentials, or the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY depending on which of these are available
+MLFlow picks up the S3 access details from IAM role, a profile in ~/.aws/credentials, or the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY depending on which of these are available

 # Launch EC2 environment, Postgresql and S3 Bucket